 My first time flying was in 1996, from PDX to STL on a McDonnell Douglas MD-80 aircraft.
 On July 17th, 1996, at approximately 1730 PDT, TWA flight 800 explodes and crashes into the Atlantic Ocean near East Moriches, NY.
-Meanwhile, in Portland Oregon, I’m gearing up for my first flight on a TWA aircraft.
-As a 9-year-old boy I’m excited, getting ready for a first flight and CNN‘s breaking news segment is flashing the tune of 230 passengers killed in a tragic TWA flight explosion.
+Meanwhile in Portland, Oregon, I’m gearing up for my first flight on a TWA aircraft.
+As a nine-year-old boy I’m excited, getting ready for my first flight and CNN‘s breaking news segment is flashing the tune of 230 passengers killed in a tragic TWA flight explosion.

 TWA at the time was the world’s most recognized inter-continental airline, alongside Pan American World Airways.
 Despite 71 years of successful operations, TWA went bankrupt in 1992.
 In 2001, they were bought out by American Airlines.

 Months leading up to midnight, July 18th 1996, TWA was becoming my bridge to a dream come true.
 During that summer, I frequently watched movies with a theme of travel or flight; from North, Radio Flyer, Fly Home With Me, you name it I watched it.
 Often studying the aircrafts, aeronautical, and aerospace section of my dad’s 1976 World Book Encyclopedia collection, I got a comprehensive understanding of flying, travel, and that Up In The Air type stuff.